SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 Creating a New Job
 ==================

-Jobs are constructed out of one or more SQL scripts that are represented by tasks.
+Jobs are constructed from one or more SQL scripts represented by tasks.
 A **Task** has a name and a SQL script.
 Since jobs are sequential operations, the order of the tasks within a job has to make sense.
 You can set jobs to be executed either manually or schedule them to be executed automatically.

 1. In the sidebar go to **Jobs**.
 2. Select the **Create New Job** button, enter job name, and select **Save**.